 When a stop order is submitted, it is sent to the execution venue and placed on the order book, where it remains until the stop triggers, expires, or is canceled by the trader.

-Once triggered, a stop order becomes a market order, which will generally results in an execution, but there is no guarantee of any specific execution price or price range: the resulting execution price may be above, at, or below the stop price itself.
+Once triggered, a stop order becomes a market order, which will generally result in an execution.
+However, a specific execution price or price range isn't guaranteed—the resulting execution price may be above, at, or below the stop price itself.
 Therefore, traders should carefully consider when to employ a stop order.

 Why should I use stop orders?

-A stop order can be used as an automatic entry or exit trigger upon a certain level of price movement in a specified direction; it is often used to attempt to protect an unrealized gain or minimize a loss.
+You can use a stop order as an automatic entry or exit trigger upon a certain level of price movement in a specified direction; it's often used to attempt to protect an unrealized gain or minimize a loss.

-- Sell stop – A sell stop represents a market order to sell at the next available bid price, if/when the bid decreases to, or down through, the stop price.
-Enter a stop price for a sell stop order below the current bid price; otherwise, it may trigger immediately.
+- Sell stop: A sell stop represents a market order to sell at the next available bid price, if/when the trade price decreases to, or down through, the stop price.
+You should enter a stop price for a sell stop order below the current bid price; otherwise, it may trigger immediately.

-- Buy stop – Although more commonly used as an exit strategy, stop orders can also be used to enter a position once it reaches or surpasses a particular price threshold.
+- Buy stop: Although more commonly used as an exit strategy, stop orders can also be used to enter a position once it reaches or surpasses a particular price threshold.
 A buy stop order represents a market order to buy shares at the next available ask price, if and when the last trade price increases to, or up through, the stop price.
-Enter the stop price for a buy stop order above the current ask price; otherwise, it may trigger immediately.
+You should enter the stop price for a buy stop order above the current ask price; otherwise, it may trigger immediately.